November 23, 2020

 CRASHOUT (1955)

-This eighty-nine-minute film—about ten minutes too longis an unnecessary offering about a commonplace Hollywood theme, a clichéd crash out of six convicts.
-Perhaps too many involved to be a legit noir.
+This eighty-nine-minute film—about ten minutes too longis an unnecessary offering about a commonplace Hollywood theme, a clichéd prison break.
+Perhaps six convicts are too many characters involved to be a legit noir.
 Three is manageable and the film mostly centers around the three main leads.
 Regardless of the number, convicts rarely escape successfully in a standard formula like this.
-I might have enjoyed this more if the cast were unknown actors.
+I might have enjoyed this more if the cast were mostly unknown actors.
 These six are well-known respected actors, all of whom had their turn as crooks or murderers with their membership in the “Criminal Actors Union.”
 Their polished performances seem a waste for such a routine B-movie.
 The film has a couple of gritty moments but even those are tame when compared to some scenes from Armored Car Robbery, done five years earlier.

 William Bendix plays the self-centered, heartless leader at odds with life.
 If the others want their share of the loot he has hidden in the mountains, everyone will do it his way.
 Though a versatile actor, with his gnome-like stature, tiny mouth, and definitive nose, he seems better suited for a film’s levity.
 Nevertheless, the film gravitates around his capable performance as one unhappy individual.
 The balance of the cast follows his lead.
 William Talman may have been expected as the ruthless leader—speaking of Armored Car Robbery.
 Close.
 He is a mentally unbalanced reverend.
 A convict with knife-throwing expertise and the ability to use a Mercury as a lethal weapon.
 The third main character is Arthur Kennedy.
 Unlike the other two, he was sent to prison for non-lethal embezzlement.
 He is an astute judge of character and his least favorite person is Bendix.
 Rounding out the cast is Marshall Thompson, the youngest convict with redeemable qualities.
 Gene Evans, with several loathsome character roles under his belt, is always hungry and Luther Adler is a scoundrel, moocher, and deviant.
 The gang takes over a roadside diner, hides when motorcycle cops arrive by swapping clothes with the male patrons, steals a car, abandons the car, and argues a lot.